Dogs brighten our lives and fill them with love and sweet puppy kisses.

 An anxious dog might be prone to licking behavior to self-soothe or compel his owner to provide reassurance and affection.

 A dog’s kiss is full of affection, loyalty, and about 700 kinds of bacteria.

-Some less human-friendly bacteria include Toxocara, Pasteurella campylobacter, and salmonella, not to mention parasites like hookworms and tapeworms and any other disgusting thing they might encounter laying on the ground hookworm, tapeworm, and salmonella — not to say anything they find lying on the ground.
+Some less human-friendly bacteria include Toxocara, Pasteurella campylobacter, and salmonella, not to mention parasites like hookworms and tapeworms and any other disgusting thing they might encounter lying on the ground.

-While a dog’s mouth is full of stuff that helps them heal, it’s also full of stuff that will send you straight to a doctor’s office.
+While a dog’s mouth is full of stuff that helps them heal, it could also send you straight to a doctor’s office.

 If your dog is unwell, the chances you will get sick increase.

-While having a dog can be good for the health of even the smallest humans (having a dog can help diminish respiratory illnesses in children).
+While dogs can be good for the health of even the tiniest humans (for example, having a dog can help diminish respiratory illnesses in children).

-However, it’s better to play it safe when it comes to puppy kisses.
+It’s better to play it safe regarding puppy kisses.

 You can let your dog kiss you.
 Just keep your dog’s tongue away from your mouth.

 Licks on cheeks or hands are generally OK, as skin absorption of bacteria is rare.
 To be safe, make sure to wash up afterward!